khyperia/NativeFileBrowser/README.md

 - Windows: Using COM interop to create an instance of IFileOpenDialog
 - Linux: Plain P/Invoke into gtk3.
 Gtk3 was chosen instead of gtk4 due to gtk3 being provided by Steam's distro-agnostic linux runtime (gtk4 is not at time of writing).
 - MacOS: P/Invoke into libobjc.A.dylib (C bindings to objective-C) to create an NSOpenPanel (an objective-C type).

-For future readers, if Windows COM breaks in Unity (perhaps with the coreclr upgrade), look into [GetOpenFileName](https://learn.microsoft.com/en-us/windows/win32/api/commdlg/nf-commdlg-getopenfilenamea).
+- Unused: WindowsGetFileName.cs uses [GetOpenFileName](https://learn.microsoft.com/en-us/windows/win32/api/commdlg/nf-commdlg-getopenfilenamea).
+If Windows COM breaks in Unity (perhaps with the coreclr upgrade), try this instead.
 It only supports file dialogs, not folder dialogs, but it's a simple P/Invoke instead of COM.

 ---